You may have heard the term ‘ambulance chaser’ before. It refers to individuals that solicit car accident victims in their most vulnerable moments.

 At J. Gonzalez Injury Attorneys, we have developed a reputation built on honesty, integrity, and the desire to make a real difference in our community.
 We are dedicated to our clients and committed to delivering good faith litigation services to help you secure the compensation you need to begin healing.

-You have likely heard the term ‘ambulance chaser’.
-This refers to lawyers who participate in barratry, using ‘runners’ to approach victims shortly after they have been involved in an accident.
-Runners are commissioned by these dirty law firms to essentially trick an injured victim into signing over their case to the firm they work for.
+Some lawyers or law firms use “runners” to approach victims shortly after they have been involved in an accident.
+Runners are commissioned by these lawyers to essentially trick an injured victim into signing over their case to the firm they work for.

 Ambulance chasers can be any individual or business affiliated with the law firm, including: